billthefarmer/diary/data/help.md

 might be a good idea to use the Google
 [Closure Compiler](https://developers.google.com/closure/compiler) to
 check and minimise your code.
 It will handle multiple input files.

+## Backup
+You may create a backup of all your entries in a zip file.
+The file will have the same name as the diary folder, default `Diary.zip`.

 ## Settings
 * **Use custom calendar** - Use custom calendar that shows diary